 - 1 medium onion, chopped

 - 3 cups tomato sauce (or 680 ml can)

 - 3 cups cooked couscous

-- In a medium bowl, mix together cumin, coriander, red pepper powder, turmeric, salt and pepper.
+- In a medium bowl, mix together cumin, coriander, red pepper powder, turmeric, mint, salt and pepper.
 Add lamb and toss to coat.